-Hello from Terry and Tanya at Center Action Network.
+Hello from Tanya at Center Action Network:

-Center Action Newsletter: Friday August 11th, 2017
+Center Action Newsletter – Friday October 6th, 2017

 Gun Violence: Sunday October 1st brought the deadliest mass shooting in U.S. history.
 58 people lost their lives and 489 suffered injuries while attending the Route 91 Harvest Music Festival in Las Vegas.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) told reporters Tuesday that multiple bump stocks were found in the hotel room used by the shooter On Wednesday October 3rd, Senator Dianne Feinstein, along with 24 other co-sponsors introduced a bill that would ban the sale and possession of bump-stock equipment and other devices that essentially turn a semiautomatic weapon into an automatic one.
 The bill also makes clear that its intent is to target only those accessories that increase a semi-automatic rifle’s rate of fire.
 Legitimate accessories used by hunters would be exempt.
 Also included are exemptions for lawful possession of these devices by law enforcement and the government.
 The Brady Center to Prevent Gun Violence is asking people to sign an ecard for the victims of the Los Vegas shooting.
 Add your name by clicking here.